VikParuchuri/blog/meta-post-1/meta-post-1.md

 You may have noticed that this site recently changed over from blogger to wordpress.
 I made this change for a lot of reasons, which I will get into in more depth in a subsequent post.

-In order to make this change, I setup a wordpress multisite installation.
+In order to make this change, I setup a wordpress multisite installation with domain mapping.
 A multisite installation is when one wordpress install lets you run multiple websites.
 I like multisite because it enables me to flexibly manage multiple websites with less duplication of effort than a single wordpress installation for each website would allow me.

 Wordpress multisite normally works with subdomains (ie mail.google.com), but I combined the multisite mode with domain mapping to enable top-level domains to be used for each sub-site (so, we have vikparuchuri.com).